spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/webhook-disable.md

 an open-source generic Kubernetes credentials provider to provide the resources.
 There are other resources that you can take advantage of to provide registry credentials, including using a `registry.yaml` file in K3s or RKE2.
-However, the advantage of the approach used in this example is that after installation, you will not need to restart your cluster to rewrite the registry paths or provide the registry credentials if you use K3S or RKE2.
+However, the advantage of the approach used in this example is that after installation, you will not need to restart your cluster to rewrite the registry paths or provide the registry credentials.

 :::info